 In my case, I often lean on the idea that I owe it to *other* people to have a good career, and to be compensated for the work I do.
 I can think about the impact of my being underpaid on my family, friends, and even society as a whole more easily than I can think in terms of what I am worth.

 Luckily as a roleplayer, I can often think about how someone is confident in their value might act, even when I completely lack that confidence.

 As I mentioned, I know a lot of amazingly smart, fantastically talented people.
 Some of them are mentors to me, varying from those who are better and more experienced in everything I do to those who are willing to give me guidance in one specific area where I’m lacking.
 While those people are often underwhelmed with their own accomplishments, they generally reinforce the public perception of my skills.

 Even when I tell them all the reasons that perception is an illusion.

-So, if I know these people are smart and wise and great, and they are telling me I’m not an imposter… there’s a logical conclusion there.
+So, if I know these people are smart and wise and great, and they are telling me I’m not an impostor… there’s a logical conclusion there.
 Now, often my brain tells me the conclusion is “I have them all fooled, and when they figure it out they’ll never talk to me again.”
 But, since these really ARE people smarter than me, that just doesn’t make sense.

 No, if I value their opinions, and I do, that has to include their opinions of me.
 Intellectually at least, even if I still reject the idea emotionally.